-- 1. How many lowa youth have died during the past five years when they were run over by a tractor?

-- a) none

-- b) five

-- c) 10

-- 2. An enclosed cab is not designed to protect extra riders.
-True or false?

-- 3. You only have to worry about extra riders who are children because adults can protect themselves on a tractor.
-True or false?

-- 4. The following types of farm equipment are unsafe for extra riders:

-- a) tractor

-- b) all-terrain vehicle

-- c) pick-up truck cab

-- d) combine
+- 1. Extra riders do distract the operator and obstruct the operator's vision.
+True or false? - 2.
+An enclosed cab is not designed to protect extra riders.
+True or false? - 3.
+You only have to worry about extra riders who are children because adults can protect themselves on a tractor.
+True or false? - 4.
+The following types of farm equipment are unsafe for extra riders: - a) tractor - b) all-terrain vehicle - c) pick-up truck cab - d) combine